-The Initial Study found that the Rezone, General Plan Amendment would not have any impact of the environment.
-However, with approval of the Parcel Map, the applicant has stated that they may develop the parcels with single family development in the foreseeable future.
-Although no specific development details are available or proposed at this time, potential development of the parcels was analyzed at a general level and it was determined that future development of the parcels has the potential to result in significant impacts to Air Quality, Biological Resources, Cultural/Tribal Cultural Resources, Geology/Soils, Hazards, and Hydrology/Water Quality.
+Response: The Initial Study (IS 17-31) found that the Rezone, General Plan Amendment and Parcel Map would not have any impact of the environment, as no development is proposed at this time.
+However, CEQA requires analysis of all reasonably foreseeable development or project components that may occur on-site in the future.
+Therefore, potential development of the parcels was analyzed at a general level and it was determined that future development of the parcels has the potential to result in significant impacts to Air Quality, Biological Resources, Cultural/Tribal Cultural Resources, Geology/Soils, Hazards, and Hydrology/Water Quality.
 However, the identified Mitigation Measures would reduce all potential impacts to Less than Significant.